neilr8133/microservice_demo1/README.md

 in the `setup.py` file and for a production system the dev/demo group could be removed--although there should also be no harm in letting them be deployed.

+Initialize the database (this command can be re-run later to clear any lingering jobs):

+		(venv) $ cd src
+		(venv) $ python initialize.py

 ## Testing

 In the top-level folder just run `nosetests`.

+## Notes

+We use a simple SQLite database for storage; there is an argument that we can/should use an ORM like SQLalchemy, but for the sake of keeping the demo `simple' and not cluttering things up with too many third-party libraries, we do not do that here.